-Included in computer software is one of the Group's Enterprise Resource Planning (ERP) system.
-The carrying value of the ERP system at 31 December 2023 is R10.3 million (2022: R11.8 million) with a remaining useful life of 6 years and 11 months.
+Included in computer software is one of the Group's Enterprise Resource Planning (ERP) systems.
+The carrying value of the ERP system at 31 December 2024 is R8.8 million (2023: R10.3 million) with remaining useful life of 5 years and 11 months.
 The Group implemented the ERP system during the 2020 financial year.